M. Balamuralikrishna: Compositions

 Balamuralikrishna has over 400 compositions to his credit and is one of the very few people to have composed in all the 72 Melakarta Ragas and has created several ragas, with 4 notes and 3 notes and also has invented a new Tala system.
 His compositions encompass every genre in Carnatic Music including Varnas, Krithis, Thillanas, Bhavageethas.

 Cinema

 Balamuralikrishna has sung in several films in Telugu, Sanskrit, Malayalam, Kannada and Tamil.
-He made his acting debut with the Telugu film Bhakta Prahlada (1967) as Narada, and has acted in a few other films in Telugu, Tamil and malayalam.
+He made his acting debut with the Telugu film Bhakta Prahlada (1967) as Narada, and has acted in a few other films in Telugu, Tamil and Malayalam.

 Death

 Balamuralikrishna died at his residence in Chennai on 22 November 2016; he was 86.
 He died in deep sleep at around five in the evening, due to a cardiac arrest.
 He was cremated with full state honours at Besant Nagar Crematorium in Chennai the very next day.
 Thousands attended his funeral.
-He is surrounded by three daughters and three sons who are all Doctors.
+He is survived by three daughters and three sons who are all Doctors.
 His wife, Smt.
 Annapurna, outlived him for three months, and died on 16 February 2017.